top of page

 • Altered proprioception affecting bite, chewing patterns, and jaw alignment

-• Myofascial dysfunction contributing to oral and jaw pain
+• Myofascial dysfunction (muscle and connective tissue problems) contributing to oral and jaw pain

 • Pathological wound healing pathways specific to connective tissue disorders

-• Central sensitization possibly contributing to persistent or exaggerated pain responses
+• Central sensitization (amplified pain response by the nervous system) possibly contributing to persistent or exaggerated pain responses

-• Microvascular fragility impacting gingival perfusion and tissue resilience
+• Microvascular fragility (fragile small blood vessels) impacting gum perfusion and tissue resilience

 Observed Symptoms and Dental Findings